Mqtth3w/keto-recipes-telegram-bot/README.md

 ```js
 const { result } = await env.db.prepare("SELECT * FROM users WHERE id = ?").bind(chatId).all();
 ```
 Can you understand the cause of that issue?
 Feel free to contibute, your contribute will be mentioned.
+The database contains data, when I run the same query from the console I obtain the correct result.

 # Keto receips Telegram bot [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/Mqtth3w/keto-receips-Telegram-bot)